briancrink/dotfiles/.web/.privacy/readme.md

 9. block ads
 10. disable flash / java script / players
 11. never use personal identifiers
-12. hide the keys in ordinary objects
-    a. stick the usb stick in a book or teddy bear
+12. hide the keys in ordinary objects a. stick the usb stick in a book or teddy bear

-## Disable:
+## Disable

 - JavaScript
 - Flash Player
 - All other plug-ins / clients / web services